pouyaesm/kdd2018_air_pollution_prediction/README.md

 1. Run `src/preprocess.py` to create the cleaned data set,
 2. Run scripts in `src/statistics` folder for basic insights into data

+## Examples

+1. See the basic examples of using tensorflow in `examples/tensorflow`

 ## On-going experiments

 1. `examples/simple_gcforest` is an experimental setup to use forests instead of neurons